Should You Take a Probiotic Supplement?

 Tens of trillions of tiny organisms reside in your digestive tract, calling the warm and nourishing environment of your microbiome “home.”
 They affect everything from your digestion to your sleep to your skin and your mood.
 In essence, by taking good care of your gut microbiome, you take good care of the rest of your body.

 To remain healthy and balanced, your gut needs flourishing colonies of beneficial bacteria.
 You can achieve a healthy microbiome by eating a gut-friendly diet, getting enough sleep, exercising regularly, and staying hydrated.
-But for an extra boost of propitious gut bugs, you may have considered taking a probiotic supplement.
+But for an extra boost of propitious gut bugs, you may have considered probiotic supplements.

-Probiotics can balance the bacteria in your gut
+1. Probiotics can balance the bacteria in your gut.

 Perhaps the most important item on this list, balancing your gut bacteria is the first step to enjoying the rest of the benefits you can get from probiotics.
 Your gut contains “good” and “bad” bacteria.
 If you have a gut imbalance, or dysbiosis, it means the bad guys outweigh the good guys.